burke-md/sk8Token/README.md

 - GnosisSafe: The core contract that people and organizations will use a proxy to interact with.
 ```

 - Install dotenv.
-Wallet and contract address will be held in one file for ease of updating ```npm i dotenv
+Wallet and contract address will be held in one file for ease of updating.
+If deployed locally, contract address will be configured based on particular deployment.
+Other wise address will be based on pre-deployed contracts ```npm i dotenv```

 - Install ethers.js to interact with ethereum within a node project ```npm i ethers```